 - Put Client First - All our interactions are driven by the needs of staff, faculty and students and not the constraints of technology.

-- No Dogma - We implement whatever IT solutions best match the funds available and client requirements — whether commercial, community-sources, University built or managed, centralized or distributed.
+- No Dogma - We implement whatever IT solutions best match the funds available and client requirements — whether commercial, community-sourced, University built or managed, centralized or distributed.
 We evaluate on a service-by-service basis the most effective and efficient way to operate.

 - Increase Value – We collaboratively identify technical standards to achieve interoperability of solution and economies of scale.
-Thought targeted central investment and the elimination of service redundancies we seek to save divisions money.
+Through targeted central investment and the elimination of service redundancies we seek to save divisions money.

 - Reduce Risk - The University relies on the availability of key IT systems and services in accomplishing its work.
 We act to maintain infrastructural capacity and reduce the risk of service interruption in our networks and critical systems.

 - Be Environmentally Responsible – Energy consumption, heat, paper, and electronics waste are outcomes of technology implementation.
 We reduce the environmental footprint of IT through initiatives like virtualization, natural cooling, printer consolidation, e-forms, and consolidation of data centres.

 - Accessibility – We strive to implement technologies that permit access to information and support all community members in achieving their potential.